linroger/FinanceCompendium/X. Quantitative Trading/Financial Trading and Investing/Chapter-9---Arbitrage-and-Hedging-With-Opt 2023 Financial-Trading-and-Invest.md

 # Illustration: Hedging With a Call, a Put and a Collar

-Suppose that an investor has 1000 shares of stock that are currently worth $50 per share each.
+Suppose that an investor has 1000 shares of stock that are currently worth \$50 per share each.
 The investor wishes to lock in his gains on the stock, but does not want to sell at this time for tax reasons.
 The current two-year riskless return rate is 5%.
-The investor could write two-year calls on these shares, with an exercise price of $50 per share, receiving $8 for each share that he owns.
-That is, he could receive $8 per share by selling covered calls.
+The investor could write two-year calls on these shares, with an exercise price of \$50 per share, receiving \$8 for each share that he owns.
+That is, he could receive \$8 per share by selling covered calls.
 He could also purchase two-year puts on each share which would enable him to eliminate downside risk.
 What are the potential hedging strategies available to the investor?
 What are the costs and benefits of each?

 First, the investor could simply write covered calls.
-This strategy offers no downside risk protection, but it does provide the investor with  $8 (or$ 8000 total) in immediate cash flows.
-The strategy also limits the investor's upside potential on the shares, locking out any gains should the share price rise above $50.
-This is because the investor would be obliged to sell the stock to the owner of the call should its price rise above $50 per share.
-The owner of the call would not exercise this option if the share price remains below $50.
+This strategy offers no downside risk protection, but it does provide the investor with  \$8 (or\$ 8000 total) in immediate cash flows.
+The strategy also limits the investor's upside potential on the shares, locking out any gains should the share price rise above \$50.
+This is because the investor would be obliged to sell the stock to the owner of the call should its price rise above \$50 per share.
+The owner of the call would not exercise this option if the share price remains below \$50.
 While the covered call strategy does reduce portfolio volatility, it is more significant to the investor as a means of generating short-run income at the expense of potential stock profits.

 A second potential strategy for the investor is to purchase puts.
 We can use put–call parity to value these puts.
-Since the riskless rate is r_f = 0.05, the exercise price is X = $50, the current share price is S_0 = $50, and the T = two-year call price is c_0 = $8, we can use Equation (9.5) to value the put:
+Since the riskless rate is r_f = 0.05, the exercise price is X = \$50, the current share price is S_0 = \$50, and the T = two-year call price is c_0 = \$8, we can use Equation (9.5) to value the put:

 $$
 p _ {0} = 8 + 5 0 \mathrm {e} ^ {- 0.
 0 5 \times 2} - 5 0 = 3.
 2 4
 $$

-Each put will protect the investor from downside stock price movements below $50 per share, and, based on the data given, a fair price for each put is $3.24.
-Thus, for $3.24, the investor can lock in a minimum selling price of $50 for each share.
-The puts will not require the investor to give up any gains above $50.
+Each put will protect the investor from downside stock price movements below \$50 per share, and, based on the data given, a fair price for each put is \$3.24.
+Thus, for \$3.24, the investor can lock in a minimum selling price of \$50 for each share.
+The puts will not require the investor to give up any gains above \$50.

-What if the investor objects to paying $3.24 to eliminate downside price risk?
+What if the investor objects to paying \$3.24 to eliminate downside price risk?
 Another possibility is to simultaneously purchase a put and write a call, in effect financing the cost of the put with proceeds from selling the call.
 One such strategy is to create a collar, which is a package consisting of a long position in a put and a short position in a call.
-Here, if the investor purchases a put for $3.24 and sells a call for $8, he nets $4.76 per share.
-If the share price drops below $50 in two years, he puts his shares to the put writer for $50.
-If the share price rises above $50 in two years, his shares are called away from him at $50 per share.
-Thus, for a net cash flow today of $4.76, the investor gives up all potential profits and losses on his shares, locking or "collaring" in a price of $50 today.
+Here, if the investor purchases a put for \$3.24 and sells a call for \$8, he nets \$4.76 per share.
+If the share price drops below \$50 in two years, he puts his shares to the put writer for \$50.
+If the share price rises above \$50 in two years, his shares are called away from him at \$50 per share.
+Thus, for a net cash flow today of \$4.76, the investor gives up all potential profits and losses on his shares, locking or "collaring" in a price of \$50 today.

 # 9.3 OPTIONS AND HEDGING IN A BINOMIAL ENVIRONMENT